Young galls are light in color and with age become dark and hard, ½ inch to 3 or 4 inches in diameter. Photo by B. Butler.

 Wounds are commonly made during digging and tree-planting operations, by tillage equipment, and by injury from root-feeding insects and nematodes.
 Secondary galls may develop a considerable distance from the initial infection.
 These may be formed in the absence of the crown gall bacteria, apparently due to a tumor-inducing substance produced at the site of the original infection.

-Avoid planting infected stock or wounding trees at planting.
+Avoid planting infected stock by closely inspecting the roots of trees prior to planting as well as prevent wounding trees at planting.